MixMaster32305/ipsum/README.md

    respective files into the respective source files and save each one separately.

-4. With the source files populated, open chainsaw.src and make a build of it, store it in /bin and name it "chainsaw" so targetedhack can recognize it.
+4. With the source files populated, open chainsaw.src and make a build of it, store it in /bin and name it "chainsaw" so hack can recognize it.
 ```
 To run chainsaw manually, just upload and use "chainsaw run".
-Otherwise, targetedhack will do this automatically during privilege escalation.
+Otherwise, hack will do this automatically during privilege escalation.

 **A big thank you to NitroCynic/jwfraustro for making and sharing chainsaw, it's a great tool.
 Use the link above to give a star to his project or report bugs if you'd like.**